-The pipe lift is awesome, very secure.
+The Pipe Lift is awesome, very secure.
 Really like it for the fact you can pick up different sizes of pipe.
-We did about 160-170 feet of 18″ concrete storm drain the first day so quickly, they had to start placing material for a 2000 foot run of sewer line we’re putting in next week.
+We did about 160-170 feet of 18″ concrete storm drain using the PL2500 the first day so quickly, they had to start placing material for a 2000 foot run of sewer line we’re putting in next week.

 Merritt Construction - Mike BiscoeSaugerties, New York